 South Coast Botanic Garden

 The South Coast Botanic Garden features over 2,500 plant species on 87 acres with an emphasis on drought-resistant plants.
 Called “The Jewel of the Peninsula,” the garden is located on the beautiful Palos Verdes Peninsula, just 10 miles south of the Los Angeles Airport.

 The garden has more than 2,500 different species of plants from as far away as Australia, the Mediterranean, and southern Africa.
-There is a small lake, a garden for the senses, children's garden, Japanese garden, and other specialty gardens.
+There is a small lake, a garden for the senses, a children's garden, a Japanese garden, and other specialty gardens.

 The J. Paul Getty Museum, commonly referred to as the Getty, is an art museum in California housed on two campuses.
 Both have featured gardens.

 The manicured gardens at the Getty Center campus were designed as a work of art by Robert Irwin.
-Zigzagging walkways, a stone waterfall and a floating maze of azaleas are surrounded by a variety of seasonal plants.
+Zigzagging walkways, a stone waterfall, and a floating maze of azaleas are surrounded by a variety of seasonal plants.

 Architecture and garden tours are available.

 Most people go to the zoo to see the animals, but the habitats at the Los Angeles Zoo and Botanical Gardens in Griffith Park are just as important.
 The Botanical Gardens house a variety of specialty gardens including a collection of contraband plants that have been confiscated by airport customs from people trying to bring them into the country illegally.

 Another fascinating garden is the cycad garden, a living time capsule full of plant species that have been in existence since the age of the dinosaurs.